dnbt777/Tsunami/README.md

 ### Terms/Conditions
 By using this program you take responsibility for all costs incurred through any/all API usage.
+Do not use the program if you don't accept these terms.
+Automated analysis of large amounts of data can be extremely expensive.

 ## Quick start
 1. git clone https://github.com/dnbt777/Tsunami